Sankeerthan-RN/JAM_Web_APP/README.md

 - An open Q&A space where students and teachers can exchange ideas and seek solutions to their questions.

 ### **Jam Club**
-- Manage college clubs effortlessly with a dedicated space for club activities and events.
+- Manage college clubs effortlessly with a dedicated space for club activities and events

-### **Jam Vault**
-- A file manager for organizing notes, eBooks, and other educational resources.

 ### **Jam Website**
-- Enjoy all features of Q Search on the web, with the same intuitive experience as the app.
+- Enjoy all features of  on the web, with the same intuitive experience as the app.

 ---